Yograt/evo-ota/spes.md

 - Modernize Tap to wake brought to you by spes devs and yogratbuilds
 - Improved stability both source and device side
 - Improved security patch both source and device side
-- Improved performance both source and device side
+- Improved performance on source side
-- Improved effciency on device side
 - OTA Support for spes/n brought to you by Yogratbuilds

 # March 28, 2025